maxitg/SetReplace/README.md

 Any combination of these will be used, in which case the earliest triggered will stop the evolution.

+Note also that `"MaxGenerations"` works differently from the other limiters, as the matching algorithm would not even attempt to match edges with generations over the limit.
+This means that unlike, i.e., `"MaxVertices"` which would terminate the evolution immediately once the limit-violating event is attempted, `"MaxGenerations"`-limited evolution will keep "filling in" events for as long as possible until no further matches within allowed generations can be made.

 ### Properties

 #### FinalState (aka -1), StatesList, Generation, AllEventsStatesList, StateAfterEvent (aka SetAfterEvent)